Hair Loss (cont.)

 What about pregnancy hair loss?

 Pregnancy may cause many changes in the scalp hair.
 As the hormones fluctuate during pregnancy, a large number of women feel their hair thickens and becomes fuller.
-This may be related to change in the number of hairs cycling in the resting phase of hair growth, but the exact reason is unknown.
-Quite often, there may be a loss of hair after delivery or six months later.
+This may be related to change in the number of hairs cycling in the growth phase of hair growth, but the exact reason is unknown.
+Quite often, there may be a loss of hair after delivery or a few months later.
 Prevention of this often, natural post pregnancy hair loss is unknown.
 It is also not known if this loss is just a return to the pre-pregnancy volume of hair.

 What specific treatments are there for hair loss in women?

 Female hair loss treatments include minoxidil (Rogaine), hair transplants, hair-powder fibers like Toppik, wigs, hair extensions, and weaves.

 - Minoxidil (Rogaine) is available over the counter and available in 2%, 4%, and 5% concentrations.
 It may be something of a nuisance to apply twice daily, but it has been shown to help conserve hair and may even grow some.
 Minoxidil tends to grow very fine small hairs wherever it is applied.
 It is important to avoid running the liquid onto the face or neck where it can also grow hair.
 It is marketed for women at the 2% concentration but may be used in higher strengths as directed by a doctor.

 - Surgical procedures like hair transplants can be useful for some women as well as men to "fill in" thinned-out areas.